 I will not analyze this graph as I’m not sure that I understand the reason.

 But the two first SanDisk models seem to get an awesome result compared to the others.
 How is this possible?
-Let me know in the comments if you have an idea.
+Let me know if you have an idea.

 I even tested several times to see if there is another reason but always received similar results